feathers-plus/generator-feathers-plus/docs/tests.md

 before a test is started.
 They always contain feathers-gen-specs.json and may contain service models in files like src/services/nedb-1/nedb-1.schema.js

-- `npm run mocha:code` will compare the source produced by the tests.
+- `npm run mocha:code` will compare the source produced by the tests to what it should be.
 Its very fast because it does not install the dependencies.
-- `npm run mocha:tests` will run `npm test` for each test.
+- `npm run mocha:tests` will run `npm test` for each generated test app.
 Its very slow as it has to install dependencies.
 - `npm test` runs both of the above.

 The tests stop running on the first assertion failure.